 Wind storms are not very friendly to asphalt shingle roofs— especially older roofs or those built with cheaper 3-tab shingles.
 A strong gust of wind may blow off a shingle (or a few!).
-You can often spot this issue from the ground, and it should be repaired right away to prevent water damage.
+You can often spot this issue from the ground, and it should be patched and repaired right away to prevent water damage.

 4) Shingle Granule Loss

 When a hail storm strikes, the ice can dent your shingles.
 Most notably, the granules, which make up the sand-like outer layer, get knocked off by the hail.
 The result looks like small bald spots scattered across your roof.
 The granules act as the primary layer of UV protection, so if you sustained hail damage, consider filing an insurance claim.